 It’s typically not an issue, but do understand Eva isn’t a tech support expert.

-One of the best thing about online self-study is that you study any time you want.
+One of the best things about online self-study is that you study any time you want.
 With the scheduled live sessions, you are going to have to follow the window of TaxMama’s® classes.
 The window is typically May through November each year.
 Rather, the TaxMama® self-study course is available year-round.

 There are obvious benefits of having live classes, but I want to point out that there are also limitations.